StefanJelner/risland.js/README.md

 ## <a name="bundlers-template"></a> Bundlers and template files

 Some bundlers are capable of injecting required files as strings during the process of bundling.
-A very well know example is the usage of [webpack](https://github.com/webpack/webpack) with [raw-loader](https://github.com/webpack-contrib/raw-loader).
+A very well know example is the usage of [webpack](https://github.com/webpack/webpack) with [raw-loader](https://github.com/webpack-contrib/raw-loader) or - since Webpack 5 - the [Asset Modules](https://webpack.js.org/guides/asset-modules/).

 `webpack.config.js`:
 ```js